First-time cruiser? If so, then one of the biggest questions you might have is figuring out exactly what’s included in the price you pay for a cruise.

 While many restaurants are included in your cruise fare, specialty (or premium) restaurants are an additional charge.
 These restaurants are typically anywhere that is a standalone spot on the ship where you’ll sit down to dine.
 So the grab-and-go burger joint will likely be free, or a spot to grab a slice of pizza.
 But the Asian or Italian restaurant or the steakhouse with waitstaff and sit-down dining will be an extra charge.

-While cruise fares are low, guests are expected to tip generously at the end of the cruise.
-Suggested tipping amounts come out to about $15 per person, per day, for most passengers.
+While cruise fares tend to be lower than a comparable land-based vacation, guests are expected to tip generously at the end of the cruise.
+Suggested tipping amounts come out to about $15-$20 per person, per day, for most passengers.
 That may not sound like a ton of money, but it adds up over the course of a trip.

 These gratuities are charged automatically to your onboard account while sailing, or you can pay them with your cruise fare in advance.
 But they are an extra charge that you’ll want to know about.